 A contact lens exam starts after all routine testing is complete, so make sure you tell your optometrist that you want a contact lens prescription ahead of time so your exam includes the fittings or prescription update.
 Main components of a contact lens exam include:

-Once the optometrist determines your contact lens prescription and completes all measurements, you will be given a sample pair of contacts to put in.
+Once your optometrist determines your contact lens prescription and completes all measurements, you will be given a sample pair of contacts to put in.
 The eye doctor will use a biomicroscope, or slit lamp, to evaluate the fit of the trial contact lenses and detect any changes caused by the contact lens wear.
 At this time, your doctor will also teach you how to handle and clean your contacts.
 You will then take them home with you and make sure the vision and comfort are suitable.

 After the initial contact lens fitting, a follow-up appointment is required 1 – 2 weeks after your initial fitting to ensure the lenses are resting properly on your eyes.
 Depending on the complexity of your contact lens fit, you may need to return several times before your prescription is finalized by your doctor.
 If everything looks good, your eye doctor will give you a contact lens prescription that designates your contact lens power, base curve, and diameter.